Table of Contents[Hide][Show]

 This feature is especially helpful if you have someone coming over to walk the dog or feed the cats.
 If a package gets delivered, you can ask a neighbor to pick it up.
 Plus, if there’s a suspicious person at your door, you’ll know right away.
 You can take a photo of that person, and if need be, call the police.

-If you have home security, it’s a good idea to let them know you’ll be out of town.
+If you have a home security system, it’s a good idea to let the company know you’ll be out of town.
 That way they can alert the authorities right away if the alarms go off, rather than calling you first to be sure it wasn’t a false alarm.

-Buy a couple of timers that will turn a few lamps on and off over the course of the evening.
+Buy a couple of timers that will turn a few lamps on and off throughout the evening.

 Right Before You Leave